-1) The results of assessments, including:

-- i.
-Natural resources and environmental values, as identified in Principle 6 and Principle 9; - ii.
-Social, economic and cultural resources and condition, as identified in Principle6, Principle 2 to Principle 5 and Principle 9; - iii.
-Intact Forest Landscapes and core areas, as identified in Principle 9; - iv.
-Indigenous cultural landscapes, as identified with affected rights holders in Principle 3 & Principle 9; - v.
-Major social and environmental risks in the area, as identified in Principle 6, Principle 2 to Principle 5 and Principle 9; and - vi.
-The maintenance and/or enhancement of ecosystem services for which promotional claims are made as identified in Criterion 5.1.

-2) Programs and activities regarding:

-- i.
-Workers' rights, occupational health and safety, gender equality, as identified in Principle 2; - ii.
-Indigenous Peoples, community relations, local economic and social development, as identified in Principle 3, Principle 4 and Principle 5; - iii.
-Stakeholder engagement and the resolution of disputes and grievances, as identified in Principle 1, Principle 2 and Principle 7; - iv.
-Planned management activities and timelines, silvicultural systems used, typical harvesting methods and equipment, as identified in Principle 10; - v.
-The rationale for harvesting rates of timber and other natural resources, as identified in Principle 5. - vi.
-Managing human wildlife conflict in the forest and plantation areas.
+- 1. The results of assessments, including: - Natural resources and environmental values, as identified in Principle 6 and Principle 9; - Social, economic and cultural resources and condition, as identified in Principle 6, Principle 2 to Principle 5 and Principle 9; - Intact Forest Landscapes and core areas, as identified in Principle 9; (refer to the Global Forest watch website as one source for identifying IFL identification) - Indigenous cultural landscapes, as identified with affected rights holders in Principle 3 and Principle 9; - Major social and environmental risks in the area, as identified in Principle 6, Principle 2 to Principle 5 and Principle 9; and - The maintenance and/or enhancement of ecosystem services for which promotional claims are made as identified in Criterion 5.1. - 2.
+Programs and activities regarding: - Workers' rights, occupational health and safety, gender equality, as identified in Principle 2; - Indigenous Peoples, community relations, local economic and social development, as identified in Principle 3, Principle 4 and Principle 5; - Stakeholder engagement and the resolution of disputes and grievances, as identified in Principle 1, Principle 2 and Principle 7; - Planned management activities and timelines, silvicultural systems used, typical harvesting methods and equipment, as identified in Principle 10; - The rationale for harvesting rates of timber and other natural resources, as identified in Principle 5. - 3.
+Measures to conserve and/or restore: - Rare and threatened species and habitats; - Water bodies and riparian zones; - · Landscape connectivity, including wildlife corridors; - Ecosystem services when FSC ecosystem services claims are used as identified in Criterion 5.1; - Representative Sample Areas, as identified in Principle 6; and - High Conservation Values, as identified in Principle 9. - 4.
+Measures to assess, prevent, and mitigate negative impacts of management activities on: - Environmental values, as identified in Principle 6 and Principle 9; - Ecosystem services when FSC ecosystem services claims are used as identified in Criterion 5.1; - Social Values and Indigenous cultural landscapes, as identified in Principle 2 to Principle 5 and Principle 9; and

-3) Measures to conserve and/or restore:

-- i.
-Rare and threatened species and habitats; - ii.
-Water bodies and riparian zones; - iii.
-Landscape connectivity, including wildlife corridors; - iv.
-Ecosystem services when FSC ecosystem services claims are used as identified in Criterion 5.1: - v.
-Representative Sample Areas, as identified in Principle 6; - vi.
-High Conservation Values, as identified in Principle 9; and

-- vii.
-Intact Forest Landscapes and core areas, as identified in Principle 9. - 4) Measures to assess, prevent, and mitigate negative impacts of management activities on: - i.
-Environmental values, as identified in Principle 6 and Principle 9; - ii.
-Ecosystem services when FSC ecosystem services claims are used as identified in Criterion 5.1; - iii.
-Social Values and Indigenous cultural landscapes, as identified in Principle 2 to Principle 5 and Principle 9. - iv.
-Intact Forest Landscapes and core areas, as identified in Principle 9. - 5) A description of the monitoring program, as identified in Principle 8, including: - i.
-Growth and yield, as identified in Principle 5; - ii.
-Ecosystem services when FSC ecosystem services claims are used as identified in Criterion 5.1; - iii.
-Environmental values, as identified in Principle 6 - iv.
-Operational impacts, as identified in Principle 10; - v.
-High Conservation Values, as identified in Principle 9; - vi.
-Monitoring systems based on stakeholder engagement planned or in place, as identified in Principle 2 to Principle 5 and Principle 7; - vii.
-Maps describing the natural resources and land use zoning on the Management Unit. - viii.
-Description of the methodology to assess and monitor any development and land use options allowed in Intact Forest Landscapes and core areas including their effectiveness in implementing the precautionary approach; - ix.
-Description of the methodology to assess and monitor any development and land use options allowed in Indigenous cultural landscapes including their effectiveness in implementing the precautionary approach; and - x.
-Global Forest Watch map, or more accurate national or regional map, describing the natural resources and land use zoning on the Management Unit, including the Intact Forest Landscapes core areas
+- Intact Forest Landscapes and core areas, as identified in Principle 9. - 5.
+A description of the monitoring program, as identified in Principle 8, including: - Growth and yield, as identified in Principle 5; - Ecosystem services when FSC ecosystem services claims are used as identified in Criterion 5.1; - Environmental values, as identified in Principle 6; - Operational impacts, as identified in Principle 10; - High Conservation Values, as identified in Principle 9; - Monitoring systems based on stakeholder engagement planned or in place, as identified in Principle 2 to Principle 5 and Principle 7; - Maps describing the natural resources and land use zoning on the Management Unit; - Description of the methodology to assess and monitor any development and land use options allowed in Intact Forest Landscapes and core areas including their effectiveness in implementing the precautionary approach; - Description of the methodology to assess and monitor any development and land use options allowed in Indigenous cultural landscapes including their effectiveness in implementing the precautionary approach; and - Global Forest Watch map, or more accurate national or regional map, describing the natural resources and land use zoning on the Management Unit, including the Intact Forest Landscapes core areas.